Domino's (DPZ)

 Number of Restaurants

-Domino's operated 21,750 locations in the latest quarter.
-It has opened new restaurants at a rapid clip over the last two years, averaging 3.5% annual growth, much faster than the broader restaurant sector.
+Domino's sported 22,142 locations in the latest quarter.
+Over the last two years, it has opened new restaurants at a rapid clip by averaging 3.5% annual growth, among the fastest in the restaurant sector.
 Furthermore, one dynamic making expansion more seamless is the company’s franchise model, where franchisees are primarily responsible for opening new restaurants while Domino's provides support.

 When a chain opens new restaurants, it usually means it’s investing for growth because there’s healthy demand for its meals and there are markets where its concepts have few or no locations.